mmwillingham/iac/aws_secrets_integration/README.md

 echo $POLICY_ARN

 # Create an IAM Role trust policy document
-# NOTE: The trust policy is locked down to the default service account of a ce you create later in this process.
+# NOTE: The trust policy is locked down to the default service account of a namespace you create later in this process.
 # NOTE: For testing, to allow all service accounts from all namespaces, you can change to
 #     "StringLike" : {
 #       "${OIDC_ENDPOINT}:sub": ["system:serviceaccount:*:*"]